tracim/tracim/backend/doc/cli.md

   -c CONFIG_FILE, --config CONFIG_FILE
                         application config file to read (default:
                         development.ini)
-  -d, --debug_mode      enable_tracim log for debug
+  -d, --debug_mode      enable tracim log for debug -w, --delete-owned-sharespaces
-  -w, --delete-owned-sharespaces
                         Delete also owned sharespaces of user -a, --anonymize-if-needed
                         anonymizes the user where he cannot be deleted -r, --delete-all-user-revisions
                         this allow to delete all user revisions.
+Warning !
-This may create inconsistent database -b, --best-effort     trying doing the best deletion possible, same as -w -a -f, --force           force user deletion, same as -r -w.
-May create inconsistent database --dry-run             dry-run mode
+                        This may create inconsistent database -b, --best-effort     trying doing the best deletion possible, same as '-w -a'
+  -f, --force           force user deletion, same as '-r -w'.
+Warning !
+This
+                        may create inconsistent database --dry-run             dry-run mode, simulate action to be done but do not modify anything
   -l LOGINS [LOGINS ...], --login LOGINS [LOGINS ...]
-                        User logins (email)
-  --anonymous-name ANONYMOUS_NAME
+                        user logins (email) to delete one or more user --anonymous-name ANONYMOUS_NAME
                         Anonymous user display name to use if anonymize option is activated